mainej/schema-voyager/doc/installation-and-usage.md

 The primary way of using Schema Voyager is through `schema-voyager.cli/standalone`.
-You tell this function where your sources of schema data are, it pulls in those sources, and creates a standalone web page where you can explore your schema.
+You tell this function where your [sources](/doc/sources.md) of [schema data](/doc/annotation.md) are.
+It pulls in those sources and creates a standalone web page where you can explore your schema.
-See the [sources documentation](/doc/sources.md) for details on specifying sources.
-See the [exploration documentation](/doc/exploring-and-sharing.md) for how to use the generated web page.

 ## As an alias

 In most cases you will be working on a team and several developers will need to be able to re-generate the standalone web page.
-The easiest way to share the command to do this is to create an alias that invokes `schema-voyager.cli/standalone`.
+The easiest way to share the command to do this is to create a `deps.edn` alias that invokes `schema-voyager.cli`.

 ```clojure
 ;; deps.edn